-- 19.7 In support of the application, a Sustainability Statement and Energy Strategy have been submitted along with a completed EFDC Sustainability Checklist which presents the sustainable aspects of the proposed development. - 19.8 The Sustainability Statement highlights a number of aspects of the scheme which contribute to the sustainability credentials of the development.
-In short these are: - A fabric first approach to reducing carbon emissions - The development resulting in an annual 51% reduction in C02 emissions over the requirements of Building Regulations Part L. - High efficiency air source heat pumps; - Photovoltaic panel arrays on roofs. - Installation of electric charging points for all of the car parking spaces on the site and provision of bicycle storage. - Installation of new green and active spaces. - Adopting measures for waste reduction during construction. - Using embodied carbon studies to guide design.

-Generally, the scheme is compliant with the sustainability policies in the emerging Local Plan.
+- A fabric first approach to reducing carbon emissions - The development resulting in an annual 51% reduction in C02 emissions over the requirements of Building Regulations Part L. - · High efficiency air source heat pumps; - Installation of electric charging points for all of the car parking spaces on the site and provision of bicycle storage. - Installation of new green and active spaces. - Adopting measures for waste reduction during construction. - Using embodied carbon studies to guide design. - 20.9 Generally, the scheme is compliant with the sustainability policies in the emerging Local Plan.
 However, the scheme is not particularly innovative or proactive in addressing Climate Change and could be more ambitious in aligning with the Council's Climate Emergency declaration.
 It is noted in the DAS addendum that operational carbon, energy strategy, embodied carbon, water management, circular economy/ waste management and socio-economic aspects will be addressed in more detail during future design stages.
-Whilst it is acknowledged that some of the details of the scheme can only be developed at later design stages, many of the principles need to be in place at an early stage of design to enable this to be possible.

-- 19.9 Specifically, the fabric first approach is supported, and a level of detail has been provided following previous comments as to how the façade design responds to orientation and overheating/ventilation. - 19.10 The potable water target aligns with the Checklist's 2050 targets.
-Rainwater and greywater harvesting have been explored following initial Officer comments but deemed not viable for the scheme. - 19.11 The applicant has addressed previous comments with regards to Circular Economy principles by providing further detail on responsible sourcing of materials, use of recycled, reusable or local materials, and adaptable design.

-- 19.12 The scheme appears to be meeting the highest targets of the Sustainability Checklist in terms of waste management.
+Whilst it is acknowledged that some of the details of the scheme can only be developed at later design stages, many of the principles need to be in place at an early stage of design to enable this to be possible. - 20.10 Specifically, the potable water target aligns with the Checklist's 2050 targets.
+Rainwater and greywater harvesting have been explored following initial Officer comments but deemed not viable for the scheme. - 20.11 The submission states 'permeable surfaces will be included wherever practical to do so', but no percentage figure has been provided as asked by the Sustainability Checklist.
+The proposal should target 75% of hard surfaces being permeable. - 20.12 The applicant has addressed previous comments with regards to Circular Economy principles by providing further detail on responsible sourcing of materials, use of recycled, reusable or local materials, and adaptable design. - 20.13 The scheme appears to be meeting the highest targets of the Sustainability Checklist in terms of waste management.
 The responses to the Checklist suggest that 95% of the construction waste produced during the demolition, excavation and construction processes will be recycled or reused.
-This approach is welcomed, and the 95% target will be secured through the recommended condition. - 19.13 The project is targeted to be an Air Quality neutral development and mitigation measures as described in the District's Air Pollution Mitigation Strategy are being adhered to. - 19.14 Therefore, whilst not overly ambitious, the proposal is considered to be a sustainable form of development and is therefore compliant with Policy SP 1 and DM 20 of the LPSV and Policy CP5 of the adopted Local Plan.
+This approach is welcomed, and the 95% target will be secured through the recommended condition. - 20.14 The project is targeted to be an Air Quality neutral development and mitigation measures as described in the District's Air Pollution Mitigation Strategy are being adhered to.

+20.15 Therefore, whilst not overly ambitious, the proposal is considered to be a sustainable form of development and is therefore compliant with Policy SP 1 and Policy DM 20 of the LPSV and Policy CP5 of the adopted Local Plan.
 The applicant is encouraged, through the recommended conditions, to enhance the sustainability credentials of the development through the next stages of design.

-20. Flood Risk and SuDs
+21. Flood Risk and SuDs